bandaangosta/alma-hilse/README.md

     alma-hilse utils array-info # NOT IMPLEMENTED YET (to be based on existing BE scripts)

 ###  Antenna integration-related commands
-Reports aiming to help in the integration of new antennas to HILSE enviroment.
+Generation of reports aiming to help in the integration of new antennas to HILSE enviroment.
 E.g., by collecting relevant information to be used during AOS patch panel fiber movements and following verifications.

     alma-hilse integration --help  # NOT IMPLEMENTED YET alma-hilse integration general-status  # NOT IMPLEMENTED YET (to be based on existing BE scripts)